 7. Adobe Illustrator

-Tool for creating and editing vector based illustrations such as logos and brand marks or other design elements.
+Tool for creating and editing vector-based illustrations such as logos and brand marks or other design elements.
 Graphic designers often make the mistake of designing their product logos on Photoshop.
-But the same logo needs to be printed on visiting cards, as well as massive advertisement bill boards.
-So, image scaling without losing the clarity is the key here, which vector graphics based imaging tools achieve.
+But the same logo needs to be printed on visiting cards, as well as massive advertisement billboards.
+So, image scaling without losing clarity is the key here, which vector graphics-based imaging tools achieve.
 Adobe Illustrator and Corel Draw are the leading technical writing tools technical writing in this space.

 Author’s Tip: This tool is part of the Adobe Creative Cloud solution with expensive monthly rentals.
 Free alternative technical writing tools like Inkscape or Affinity Designer can do the job equally well with SVG formats.
 Unless you require all major technical writing tools that are part of this solution (Photoshop, InDesign, etc), this tool is not a must-have.

 A popular diagramming tool used in engineering applications design.
 Technical writers often need to design flowcharts, architectural diagrams, electrical circuit diagrams, software product design, and so on.
 Visio is a convenient aid for this.